By Emilian Mihailov

 Why should animals have the same moral standing as humans?

 Ask yourself on what basis human beings claim to have moral standing.
 I think the best way to understand this is in terms of the relation between something’s being good-for-someone and something’s being just plain good.
 When we say that something is just plain good (not in the evaluative sense of a good this-or-that, like a good teacher, a good knife, or a good person, but in the sense in which an end or a life or a state of affairs is good) we mean that it is worth pursuing or realizing: that there is reason to bring it about.
 Now, most of us believe that various things are good-for ourselves or for our loved ones, and we suppose there is reason to bring those things about, to make them happen, unless we see that they are bad for others.
 That means that we claim that the things that are good-for us (and those whom we care about) are just plain good, as long as they are compatible with the things that are good-for others.
 But why?
 Why should I think that the fact that something is good-for-me (or for anyone) is a reason to bring it about?
 I think there is no further reason: I treat it as something that is just plain good simply because it’s good-for–me.
 In treating what is good-for-me in that way, I am claiming to be what Kant called an “end-in-itself,” or rather this is one aspect of making that claim.
-But of course I don’t claim to be an end-in-itself because I’m me in particular: rather, it’s simply because I am the sort of being for whom things can be good or bad.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.